mweagle/Sparta/content/docs/overview/index.md

   * `serviceDescription`: An optional string used to describe the stack.
   * `[]*LambdaAWSInfo` : Slice of `sparta.lambdaAWSInfo` to provision
   * `*API` : Optional pointer to data if you would like to provision and associate an API Gateway with the set of lambda functions.
-    - We'll walk through how to do that in a later example, but for now our lambda functions will only be accessible via the AWS SDK or Console.
+    - We'll walk through how to do that in a later example, but for now our lambda function will only be accessible via the AWS SDK or Console.

+Delegating `main()` to `Sparta.Main()` transforms the set of lambda functions into a standalone executable with several command line options.
+Run `go run main.go --help` to see the available options.

 ## Putting It Together